 At our company, team members are provided a percentage of on-the-job research and training time and don’t have to be 100% billable.
 We also motivate employees to become certified in their skill by rewarding a bonus upon completion of certification exams.
 Finally, we offer some flexibility in hours half the year, so employees can leave early on Friday if their work is done. – Joe Beccalori, Interact Marketing

 The answers above are provided by members of Young Entrepreneur Council (YEC), an invite-only organization comprised of the world’s most promising young entrepreneurs.
 In partnership with Citi, YEC recently launched BusinessCollective, a free virtual mentorship program that helps millions of entrepreneurs start and grow businesses.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.